numaproj/numaflow/docs/user-guide/sinks/kafka.md

               # Send the Kafka SASL handshake first if enabled (defaults to true)
               # Set this to false if using a non-Kafka SASL proxy
               handshake: true
+            scramsha256: # Optional, for SCRAM-SHA-256 mechanism
+              userSecret: # Pointing to a secret reference which contains the user
+                name: scram-sha-256-user
+                key: scram-sha-256-user-key
+              passwordSecret: # Pointing to a secret reference which contains the password
+                name: scram-sha-256-password
+                key: scram-sha-256-password-key
+              # Send the Kafka SASL handshake first if enabled (defaults to true)
+              # Set this to false if using a non-Kafka SASL proxy
+              handshake: true
+            scramsha512: # Optional, for SCRAM-SHA-512 mechanism
+              userSecret: # Pointing to a secret reference which contains the user
+                name: scram-sha-512-user
+                key: scram-sha-512-user-key
+              passwordSecret: # Pointing to a secret reference which contains the password
+                name: scram-sha-512-password
+                key: scram-sha-512-password-key
+              # Send the Kafka SASL handshake first if enabled (defaults to true)
+              # Set this to false if using a non-Kafka SASL proxy
+              handshake: true
           # Optional, a yaml format string which could apply more configuration for the sink.
           # The configuration hierarchy follows the Struct of sarama.Config at https://github.com/IBM/sarama/blob/main/config.go.
           config: |